lisafast/lacnotredame/content/about/2020BoardReport.md

 [Water testing report](/water/qualityreports/) presented by Lisa Fast

 * Thank you to Carole Doré for her continued volunteer work on water testing.
 Water testing samples were collected August 10th.
-Samples from Usher and another sample from Location 6 near Des Generation are expected the week of August 23.
+Samples from Usher and another sample from Location 6 near Des Generation were collected August 26th.
-* Water testing results summaries are now published on the web site when they are received, and all of the years of data are available for comparison and viewing.
-Biologist Paul Hamilton reviews the reports and implications.
+* The annual [Water testing report](/water/qualityreports/) is updated with detailed test results within a few days of when we receive them.
+Brief summary here:
-* Phosphorus, nitrogen and e-coli levels are all highest at [location 6 off Ch. des Generations](/map/maps/)   - ask your neighbours in that area not to use fertilizer, to naturalize their shoreline to keep geese away or use goose barriers, to ensure their septic systems are properly maintained, and to use phosphate-free cleaning products.
+* At Lac Notre Dame: Phosphorus, nitrogen and e-coli levels are all highest at [location 6 off Ch. des Generations](/map/maps/)   - ask your neighbours in that area not to use fertilizer, to naturalize their shoreline to keep geese away or use goose barriers, to ensure their septic systems are properly maintained, and to use phosphate-free cleaning products.
+A retest later in August showed e-coli down to more normal levels, although still higher than elsewhere in the lake.
+* At Usher: Results are normal at all locations except [Location 11](/map/maps/) where e-Coli is at unsafe levels and nitrogen, and phosphorus are also high.

 ## Water level report
-* In 2019, the board agreed to develop a better understanding of the changing water levels and the interaction with milfoil growth (high water levels reduce milfoil) and water quality (high water can cause erosion & nutrient input, and risks septic contamination).
+* In 2019, the board agreed to develop a better understanding of the changing water levels and the interaction with milfoil growth (high water levels tend to reduce milfoil) and water quality (high water can cause erosion & nutrient input, and risks septic contamination).
 * Water levels were extremely high in early June, lawns were flooding at Ch.
-Des Generations, Lac Bernard Association also was complaining, outlet was cleared and levels dropped 30 CM or more over a week then have risen again over the summer where in mid-August, they are higher than in mid-August 2018 and 2019
+Des Generations, Lac Bernard Association also was complaining.
+Outlet was cleared of debris and levels dropped 30 CM or more over a week.
+They then rose again over the summer with heavy rain,  so that in mid-August, they are higher than in mid-August 2018 and 2019.
-* Marcel Hunton reported that he has seen beaver activity at the outlet, that little water is getting through - we agreed that the board needs to develop a water level plan for the outlet, including what to do about beavers since it is private property
+* Marcel Hunton reported that he has seen beaver activity at the outlet- we agreed that the board needs to develop a water level plan for the outlet, including what to do about beavers since it is private property.
-* Lisa began tracking water levels in photographs, understanding historical levels and capturing levels in greater detail: [Water level report](https://docs.google.com/presentation/d/1G-21C_dnWKis5s0IH6O8lTlRtHkBAFrfbBYEbdw8lVA/edit?usp=sharing)
+* Lisa began tracking water levels in photographs, understanding historical levels and capturing levels in greater detail here: [Water level report](https://docs.google.com/presentation/d/1G-21C_dnWKis5s0IH6O8lTlRtHkBAFrfbBYEbdw8lVA/edit?usp=sharing)

 ## Board report on program that had been planned for 2019-2020
 * The Pandemic disrupted our program, delaying the return to the lake for many of us, and generally making things more difficult.